 If you can identify the part of the pipe that is frozen, you might be able to melt the ice by taking a hair dryer to it or wrapping it in a heating pad.
 Do not attempt to thaw the ice with an open flame like a blow torch or a lighter, this will likely cause more harm than good.

 In any case, if you are unsure of how to protect the pipes in your home from freezing or you suspect that you might be dealing with a frozen pipe, you can always call a professional.
 At Lillie Family Heating, we have fixed many frozen pipe problems in homes from Vancouver to plumbers in Kelowna.
 And believe us when we say, prevention is best.
 A burst pipe can cause a lot of damage to your home.

 But, don’t worry!
 With these simple steps and keeping a cautious eye on the temperature, you will be able to protect your home.
-Good luck and don’t hesitate to call if you have any questions.
+Good luck and don’t hesitate to call our Kelowna Plumbing Services office if you have any questions.